Frontend-learning-projects/next-tiktok/README.md

 # Qwik TikTok

-This repository contains code of a learning project called: "Qwik TikTok".
+This repository contains code of a learning project called: "Next TikTok".

-It's purpose is to build TikTok using the Qwik framework.
+It's purpose is to build TikTok using the Next framework.

 ## Learning

-- Qwik
+- Next
 - Accessibility
 - Performance
 - Semantic HTML